 Key management personnel are those persons having authority and responsibility for planning and controlling the activities of the Company.
 Accordingly, key management comprises the directors of the Company, the directors of the Retail Division and the members of the Lloyds Banking Group plc board.
 There were no transactions between the Company and key management personnel during the current or preceding year.
-Key management personnel are employed by other companies within the Group or Mitsubishi Group and consider that their services to the Company are incidental to their other activities within those groups.
+Key management personnel are employed by other companies within the Group (or up until 12 Ocotber 2021 Mitsubishi Group) and consider that their services to the Company are incidental to their other activities within those groups.